giovannygb/lbm/README.md

 3. Clear the app's storage and cache (Android Settings → Apps).
 4. Open the app — it should behave as a fresh install.
 5. Re-enable the LBM module in Magisk.
-6. Press the action button again to recreate and repopulate the image.
+6. Press the action button to remount the image and restore your data.
-7. Reboot and verify the app data is restored.
+7. Open the app and confirm data is restored.

 ## Configuration